 One of the most powerful portions of this short novel is its subtle and allusive representation of post-invasion England.
 From the hints Wells drops, we can intuit a Britain profoundly changed.
 Some of these changes are obvious: the red weed the invaders brought with them from Mars, the ‘almost complete specimen’ of a dead Martian ‘in spirits in the Natural History Museum’.
 More haunting, though, are the artfully throwaway references in the novel’s early chapters:

 I was at home at that hour and writing in my study; and although my French windows face towards Ottershaw and the blind was up (for I loved in those days to look up at the night sky), I saw nothing of it.
 [Wells, War, 10]‘In those days ...’
-Presumably, as at the point of writing this narrative, those days are lost past: the night sky now a venue of fear instead of wonder.
+Presumably, as at the point of writing this narrative, those days are long past: the night sky now a venue of fear instead of wonder.
 A few pages later the narrator notes that ‘few of the common people in England had anything but the vaguest astronomical ideas in those days’: in those days again, pointing to a now in which everybody knows about the solar system and the dangers it poses.
 Most strikingly of all, it seems to me, is a sentence towards the end of the opening chapter:

 People in these latter times scarcely realize the abundance and enterprise of our 19th-century papers.It’s never been clear to me why the aftermath of the Martian invasion should have so reduced the provision of news.
 Perhaps the implication is that a shattered infrastructure cannot support such things: but I read a different significance into this reference—that the disasters have cured humanity of its passion for news.
 The news is a way in which we tell stories about ourselves to ourselves, and one of the more radical things about The War of the Worlds is, paradoxically enough, its suspicion of storytelling.
 Wells’ narrator falls in with a curate, whose narrative of the invasion (that the Martians are agents of God’s judgement against a sinful world) is shown to be inadequate to events.
 Later he meets an artilleryman who spins a Utopian future narrative with humanity creating a new high-tech subterranean civilisation.
 But he is shown to be an ineffectual dreamer, his storytelling irrelevant to the grim reality.
 The irony of this repeated device is that The War of the Worlds is itself, of course, a story, a narrative we are invited to distrust.
 The narrator more-or-less says so: